raspiblitz/raspiblitz/README.md

 ##### BISQ: Use your node with BISQ

-Here you can activate a hidden service for your bitcoin node so that it can be used for the decentral exchange called BISQ.
+Here you can activate a hidden service for your bitcoin node so that it can be used for the decentralized exchange called BISQ.

 ##### EXPORT: Macaroons and TLS.cert